 Office of Pesticide Consultation & Analysis (OPCA)

-The Governor's 1991 Reorganization Plan stripped CDFA of its pesticide regulatory authority, relocating it within the newly-formed Department of Pesticide Regulation (DPR) inside the California Environmental Protection agency (Cal-EPA).
+The Governor's 1991 Reorganization Plan relieved CDFA of its pesticide regulatory authority, relocating it within the newly-formed Department of Pesticide Regulation (DPR) inside the California Environmental Protection agency (Cal-EPA).
 As a quid pro quo for this change, Food & Agricultural Code Section 11454.2 requires DPR to consult with CDFA on proposed pesticide regulations; consultation is carried out under a Memorandum of Agreement, originally signed on 6 February 1992.
-The Office of Pesticide Consultation & Analysis (OPCA) performs CDFA's consultative role, and is funded by a supplemental slice (up to three-fourths mill) of the pesticide mill assessment that funds DPR.
+The Office of Pesticide Consultation & Analysis (OPCA) performs CDFA's consultative role.
+It is funded by a supplemental portion (0.075 cents per dollar of agricultural pesticide sales) of the pesticide mill assessment that funds DPR.
 OPCA is not involved in pesticide registration nor in pesticide use enforcement as such activities are solely in the purview of DPR.

 OPCA's consultative activities focus on potential impacts of regulations and pest management alternatives that may mitigate or prevent such impacts on production agriculture.
 OPCA tracks a continuous stream of regulations concerning various pesticide active ingredients.
 The office monitors developments related to management of pesticides near agricultural-urban interfaces, volatile organic compound emissions and toxic air contaminants, surface water and groundwater topics, worker safety issues, and a variety of other matters.
 In consultation with pest management experts, OPCA authors comments to DPR on regulatory issues including the cancellation of registered pesticides.
 More complicated economic and pest management impact studies are done via research contracts with University of California scientists and agricultural economists.